At William Roper Hull School it is our conviction that each of our students has the potential to be a productive member of society.

 - Our students can learn and have a right to a purposeful, meaningful, quality education.

-- Our students have the potential to be responsible and accountable for their decisions, behavior, and learning.
+- Our students have the potential to be responsible and accountable for their decisions, behaviour, and learning.

 - Every individual should be treated with dignity and respect.